Every Story Counts

 My 3rd place

-by Nadra, about 1 month agoI have work, home and my third place.my third place is the library, it’s safe and exciting to me.
+by Nadra, 3 months agoI have work, home and my third place.my third place is the library, it’s safe and exciting to me.
 It’s calming and relaxing while thrilling at the same time.

 -